hugocore/url-shortener/README.md

 ## Submission

-Please fork this repository, write some code and update this README with a guide of how to run it.
+Please clone this repository, write some code and update this README with a guide of how to run it.

+Either send us a link to the repository on somewhere like github or bitbucket (bitbucket has free private repositories) or send us a git bundle.

+    git bundle create name-url-shortener-test.bundle master

+And send us the resulting `name-url-shortener-test.bundle` file.